Ficool

 In an abyss of endless darkness, someone awakens...

-"I am called upon once again," a voice, eerie and chilling, resonates through the void.
+"I am called upon once again," a voice, eerie and imposing, resonated through the abyss.

-A vibrant soul appears where there was nothing.
-It pulsates with a saturated purple glow, its light stark against the black.
+A vibrant soul appeared where there was nothing.
+It pulsated with its saturated purple glow, stark against the pitch black.

 "Let's see what vessel has been brought this time...
 Hopefully, one of complete compatibility and equivalent soul quality."